joshuaprince/Contrail/crawler/README.md

 #### Amazon Web Services (AWS)

-The crawler needs an Amazon S3 bucket to store the raw data it pulls from various providers, as well as an IAM user to access that bucket and pull spot instance pricing data.
+The crawler uses an Amazon S3 bucket to store the raw data it pulls from various providers, as well as an IAM user to access that bucket and pull spot instance pricing data.

 1. Create an account at [AWS](https://aws.amazon.com/) if you do not already have one.